-Click image to go to publication
+Click image For publication

-Just because an animal possesses structures that reflect polarized light doesn’t mean that these structures are for polarization signalling.
 This work presents the idea that evolution can select light polarizing structures for other reasons, like to simply improve the reflectivity of a material.

 A study that demonstrates the diversity of photoreceptor spectral sensitvities among larval species, despite their occupation of the same open water habitat.

 An electrophysiological study on visual sensitivity changes during a stomatopod’s bizarre eye development.